mpdairy/posh/README.md

 ## Overview

-DataScript is a great client-side database that gives great flexibility for queries and transactions, but using it with a React.js front-end is tricky and its difficult to come up with a solution that scales well.
-Of course, the most obvious step toward efficiency is to update components only when there has been a transaction.
-You probably don't want to re-render all of them every time something in the db changes, so you have to let the components decide what part of the db they need and only update when that changes.
+DataScript is a client-side database that gives great flexibility for queries and transactions, but using it with a React.js front-end is tricky and it's difficult to come up with a solution that scales well.

+The most obvious step toward efficiency is to update components only when there has been a transaction.
+You probably don't want the components to re-render all of them every time something in the db changes, so you have to let the components decide what part of the db they need and only update when that changes.

 One solution is to have the components specify a `q` DataScript query or a `pull` request.
 Every time the database changes, the queries for each component are run to see if they need to update.
-But queries aren't totally cheap.
+But queries aren't totally cheap and you might run into problems if you were, say, using DataScript to keep track of animation frames and locations for multiple objects in a game.

-What Posh does is something much cheaper.
-The components (actually, the `db-tx` functions called from within the components) specify datom patterns and match against them in the tx report log to determine if the component should be updated, so, i.e. the pattern `'[_ :person/cash _]` would update any time a transaction about a person's cash amount occured, which would be useful, say, for a component that displays a sum total of all the cash in circulation.
+In Posh, the components (actually, the `db-tx` functions called from within the components) specify datom patterns and match against them in the tx report log to determine if the component should be updated, so, i.e. the pattern `'[_ :person/cash _]` would match any time a transaction about a person's cash amount occured, which would be useful, say, for a component that displays a sum total of all the cash in circulation.